gvwilson/sensibleadventures/nardica/nardica.md

 to the Dance Hall and her aunt.

 The streets around the market were crowded by the time Iffy got there.
-Four Nugini Mormons handed out glossy animated pamphlets advertising their church's insurance policies, smiling forgiveness at a ragged man yelling that the Singularity had come, they were all living in a simulation, the data proved it, they just had to look at the data and they would see the truth!
+Four Indonesian Mormons handed out glossy animated pamphlets advertising their church's insurance policies, smiling forgiveness at a ragged man yelling that the Singularity had come, they were all living in a simulation, the data proved it, they just had to look at the data and they would see the truth!
-A bot with a rasping voice and an ancient plastic mask for a face told stories to a circle of wide-eyed children, its cut-out paper puppets dancing as Zuko battled Princess Leia while Aang struggled to free Elsa from the grip of the winter she had made.
+A bot with a rasping voice and an ancient plastic mask for a face told stories to a circle of wide-eyed children.
+Its cut-out paper puppets danced as Zuko battled Princess Leia while Aang struggled to free Elsa from the grip of the evil robot Wintermute.
-Two bald women who might have been twins but were probably just clones wheeled a cart piled high with tweaked moss blankets past two men arguing beside another cart piled just as high with sheets of diamond so clear that only the rainbows they cast on the ground gave them away.
+Two bald women who might have been twins but were probably just clones wheeled a cart piled high with blankets woven from tweaked moss past two men arguing beside another cart piled just as high with sheets of diamond so clear that only the rainbows they cast on the ground gave them away.
 The smell of soy being fried in ginger